 This post may contain affiliate links, which means we may receive a small commission when you make a purchase at NO additional cost to you.
 Thank you for supporting our site in this way!

-It seems like back to school lists keep getting bigger and bigger these days, even though our back to school budgets are getting smaller and smaller.
+It seems like back to school lists keep getting bigger and bigger these days, even though our back-to-school budgets are getting smaller and smaller.
 But have no fear!
-I’m here to help you maximize your money for back to school time.
-And even those of you who don’t have kids (or have moved beyond the back to school years) will find great money-saving tips that you can take advantage of too, so listen up!
+I’m here to help you maximize your money for this season.

 Back to School Budget Tips

-…and save even more money when you use promo codes and go through sites like Ebates & Savings.com to get cash back on your purchases and take advantage of special coupon codes!
+Save even more money when you use promo codes and go through sites like Rakuten to get cash back on your purchases and take advantage of special coupon codes!

 You may pay a little more for things like pants, shoes & backpacks up front, but you’ll find you won’t have to spend unnecessary funds replacing such necessary items halfway through the school year.
 We love Lands End for those quality items, but you will even see the quality difference in markers and other school supplies from brands like Faber-Castell.